After February 1, as space is available, rolling admission review until September 1, 2024

 Prompt: In relation to Seattle University's educational mission and values, (a) share your current work history and leadership experience, and (b) describe which specific departments and/or areas in student development you are most interested in learning about through an assistantship and why.

 Faculty and administrators review admissions applications in mid-January.
-Admitted applicants are notified via email by the beginning of February.
+Admitted applicants are notified via email.
 Admitted applicants are invited to one of two Preview Days events to explore the campus and interview for graduate assistantships.